jaclu/tmux-menus/README.md

 ## whiptail

 These menus can also be displayed using whiptail, be aware that the whiptail menus can't be triggered by the shortcut.
-I havent figured out how to trigger things displayed inside a pane via shortcut.
+When run via "run-shell" It complains about running in a non-interactive shell.
+It might be possible to find a work-arround, however I havent figured that out.

 So using whiptail, it can't really be considered a traditional tmux plugin, you have to launch it manually or by some other means.
 But once started, the menu system works the same using whiptail, the